What do I need to get a library card?

 I received notifications that my holds are in.
 Why aren’t they on the hold shelves?

-When an item you have on hold is checked in, our system notifies you immediately.
-Meanwhile, it can take several hours for staff to process and shelve holds.
+You may receive a notification shortly after an item you have on hold arrives at the library.
+However, it can take several hours for staff to process and shelve holds.
 If you are unable to find holds on the shelves, ask a staff member at the 1st floor Check Out Desk for more information.

 Why is my account blocked?